sudo-self/html2md/README.md

 *   **CSS (Tailwind CSS):** For styling and responsive design.
 *   **JavaScript:** For interactivity and conversion functionality.
 *   **Turndown:** A JavaScript library for converting HTML to Markdown.
+*   **Custom HTML Encoder:** Integration with an external encoder tool for encoding HTML entities.

 ### Prerequisites